ESP | ENG

 Corruption and Populism

-Why have institutional anti-corruption reforms largely failed in Latin America?
-To answer this question, we propose a research agenda that identifies micro-dynamics linking institutional anti-corruption efforts with populism and citizen corruption perceptions, attitudes, and behavior.
-Using Mexico as our case study, we first wish to understand to what extent citizen perceptions of corruption are culturally or institutionally rooted.
-Then, we wish to uncover under what conditions institutional vs. populist frameworks deter citizens’ willingness to engage in bribery.
+Why have institutional anti-corruption reforms in Latin America largely failed?
+This research agenda explores the micro-dynamics linking institutional anti-corruption efforts, populism and citizen perceptions, attitudes, and behavior regarding corruption.
+Using Mexico as our case study, we will: 1) determine whether citizen perceptions of corruption are culturally or institutionally driven; and 2) identify conditions under which institutional versus populist frameworks deter bribery.

-Our research agenda is composed of two separate but interlinked interventions.
-First, our research sets out to understand whether the failure of institutional anti-corruption reforms can be attributed to citizens’ perceptions of corruption and attitudes towards corruption being culturally embedded, rendering the impact of institutional measures negligible.
-For this purpose, we rely on a unique randomized control trial that leverages migration as a vehicle to disentangle culture and institutions in understanding attitudinal outcomes.
+Our research agenda is composed of two interconnected interventions.
+First, we investigate whether the failure of institutional anti-corruption reforms can be attributed to citizens’ cultural views on corruption, rendering the impact of institutional measures negligible.
+For this purpose, we rely on a unique randomized control trial that leverages migration as a vehicle to disentangle culture versus institutional influences.
 Second, we seek to understand whether the failure of institutionalized anti-corruption efforts can be linked to anti-corruption populism movements.
-For this purpose, we rely on a lab-in-the-field experiment that examines how institutional vis-à-vis populist “anti-corruption” payoffs affect behavioral propensities of engaging in bribery along the US-Mexico border.
+Using a lab-in-the-field experiment along the US-Mexico border, we analyze how institutional vis-à-vis populist “anti-corruption” payoffs affect bribery behavior.

 Space Technology to Map Violence against Rohingya Populations

-We will be developing a satellite monitoring system that enables policymakers and humanitarian aid organizations to track the progression of the Rohingya refugee crisis from 1980 to the present.
-We will conduct participatory mapping workshops in Kutupalong Refugee Camp to capture the oral and visual histories of life before, during, and after the refugees’ expulsion.
-We will then tie these histories to remote sensing analyses that map landscape changes indicating mass violence, such as forest regrowth following village destructions.
-Using architectural 3D modeling techniques, we will create digital visualizations of our Rohingya participants’ home villages, providing them with ‘digital capsules’ of their cultural histories from before the atrocities.
-This project will revolutionize our ability to transparently monitor mass violence while empowering refugees to preserve their histories using cutting-edge modeling technologies.
+This project will create a satellite monitoring system to track the progression of the Rohingya refugee crisis from 1980 to the present, aiding policymakers and humanitarian organizations.
+We will conduct participatory mapping workshops in Kutupalong Refugee Camp to capture oral and visual histories of life before, during, and after their expulsion.
+These histories will be linked to remote sensing analyses that map landscape changes indicative of mass violence, such as forest regrowth following village destruction.
+Using 3D modeling, we will create digital visualizations of our Rohingya participants’ home villages, providing them with ‘digital capsules’ of their cultural histories from before the atrocities.
+This project will revolutionize our ability to transparently monitor mass violence and empower refugees to preserve their heritage through advance technology.
 Liza Goldberg is responsible for this project.

 Indigenous Governance: Democratic Accountability and Violence